grandland/taurus/README.md

 taurus
 ======

-A share-nothing distributed business processor
+A share-nothing distributed business processor and distributor